-This method defines the engineering aspect of a product from dealing descriptions and properties of a product via its progress and useful life.
+This method defines the engineering aspect of a product by dealing with descriptions and properties of a product via its progress and useful life.
 It reflected one of the four bases of an industrial corporation’s information technology structure.

 Product life-cycle Management Marketing (PLCM)

-This form shapes to the saleable management of life of a product in the corporate market with respect to costs and sales measures.
+This form shapes the saleable management of the life of a product in the corporate market with respect to costs and sales measures.

-This form targets the design phase whereas traditional PLM tools have been organized only on statement or during the release phase.
+This form targets the design phase whereas traditional PLM tools have been organized only on statements or during the release phase.